ericoporto/ags-manual-wiki/EditorView.md

 ### Views

 In the view editor you add sprites from the [Sprite Manager](EditorSprite) to animation strips called _Loops_.
 This way you create the walkcycles for your [Character](EditorCharacter) as well as all other character animations.
-Also you define the animation for object on screen you want to animate with _Loops_ inside a _View_.
+Also you define the animation for every object on screen you want to animate with _Loops_ inside a _View_.

 ![](images/EditorView_1.png)